-This page provides information and resources for "full" solid waste facility permits.
+This page provides information and resources for "full" solid waste facilities permits.

 - What is a full permit?